Some answers to frequently asked questions on tax for non-UK structures for UK property.

 Generally, a UK tax resident can be taxed on both income and gains arising to offshore entities under various anti-avoidance rules.
-In some cases, an individual who is tax resident but not domiciled in the UK may have a lower exposure to UK tax where properties are owned through a non-UK structure but specific advice should be taken in such circumstances as the rules for non-UK domiciliaries may change from 6 April 2017 and, therefore, such structures may no longer be effective for tax purposes.
+Historically, in some cases, an individual who was tax resident but not domiciled in the UK may have had a lower exposure to UK tax where properties are owned through a non-UK structure.
+However, specific advice should be taken in such situations as the rules for non-UK domiciliaries changed significantly from 6 April 2017 and, therefore, such structures may no longer be effective for tax purposes.

 Management – does it matter who makes decisions?